williamekwhite/myretail_restful_service/README.md

 * BONUS: Accepts an HTTP PUT request at the same path (/products/{id}), containing a JSON request body similar to the GET response, and updates the product’s price in the data store.

 ### Considerations
-* Information about products comes from a 3rd party API [https://redsky.target.com/v3/pdp/tcin/13860428?excludes=taxonomy,price,promotion,bulk_ship,rating_and_review_reviews,rating_and_review_statistics,question_answer_statistics&key=candidate#_blank](https://redsky.target.com/v3/pdp/tcin/13860428?excludes=taxonomy,price,promotion,bulk_ship,rating_and_review_reviews,rating_and_review_statistics,question_answer_statistics&key=candidate#_blank), however, for the purposes of this exercise, we assume this is an internal API hosted by myRetail.
+* ~~Information about products comes from a 3rd party API [https://redsky.target.com/v3/pdp/tcin/13860428?excludes=taxonomy,price,promotion,bulk_ship,rating_and_review_reviews,rating_and_review_statistics,question_answer_statistics&key=candidate#_blank](https://redsky.target.com/v3/pdp/tcin/13860428?excludes=taxonomy,price,promotion,bulk_ship,rating_and_review_reviews,rating_and_review_statistics,question_answer_statistics&key=candidate#_blank), however, for the purposes of this exercise, we assume this is an internal API hosted by myRetail.~~
+* Product information comes from a 3rd party API hosted with Target, an API key is needed and will need to be fetched from a browser session.
+However, for the purposes of this exercise, we assume this is an internal API hosted by myRetail.
-* Reponses generated from the myRetail service, should contain several pieces of meta data about the product.
+* Reponses generated from the myRetail service, should contain several pieces of metadata about the product.
 Responses should be modeled as such `{"id":13860428,"name":"The Big Lebowski (Blu-ray) (Widescreen)","current_price":{"value": 13.49,"currency_code":"USD"}}`
 * A NoSQL datastore must be available to store product pricing information, that is merged with the 3rd party API data.

 ## Requirements